Norma Sahlin

 Norma Lee Sahlin (September 9, 1927 – June 22, 2005) was a figure skating coach and a national level competitor.

 Personal life

 Sahlin was born in Ionia, Michigan.
 She started skating in Sault Ste.
 Marie, Michigan under coach Pierre Brunet.
 She later moved to Chicago to train under Bill Swallender.
 She competed in pairs with her husband, Wally Sahlin.
 They won the junior title at the 1947 Midwestern Sectional Championships.
-The pair skated with the Ice Follies for three seasons, before decided to live in Colorado Springs, Colorado.
+The pair skated with the Ice Follies for three seasons, before they decided to live in Littleton, Colorado where she coached at South Suburban Ice Arena.
 They also have a son, Michael, who with his partner won the junior pairs title at the 1972 Midwestern Sectional Championships, 25 years after his parents.

 Skating career

 Sahlin coached Charles Tickner to win the 1978 World Figure Skating Championships, bronze at the 1980 World Figure Skating Championships, and bronze at the 1980 Winter Olympics.
 She also coached Barbara Brown and Doug Berndt at the 1972 Winter Olympics.
 Other students included Tom Zakrajsek for seven years and Jill Trenary for eighteen months.
 In total she coached students at seven World Championships.